Yamini-Namburi/Yamini-Namburi-github.io/myprojects/test/developertask/Readme.txt

-"....Index.html is used to run the component ...." - is the landing page is the landing page to load the data driven component which could be opened on a web browser and see the data changing as you select the colour and capacity ..
+"....Index.html is the landing page to load the data driven component which could be opened on a web browser and see the data changing as you select the colour and capacity .

 Invoked on the form submit which Parses phones.json to
     retrieve the data which needs to be changed on the phone